-Aubergine and tomatoes are at their best in summer, so take advantage of the glut and make this classic Italian dish.
+Aubergines and tomatoes are at their best in summer, so take advantage of the glut and make this classic Italian dish.
 Layer up aubergine slices and they’ll turn meltingly soft in the slow cooker.

 If your slow cooker has a fry button, you can cook them in a drizzle of olive oil before assembling.
-Chunky tomatoes slices, mozzarella slices, a drizzle of olive oil, basil leaves and some seasoning make for a delicious recipe.
+Chunky tomatoes and mozzarella slices, a drizzle of olive oil, basil leaves and some seasoning make for a delicious recipe.
 Scatter with grated parmesan and cook for six hours on low.

 Fresh tomato (marinara) sauce